The Mathematical Basics and the Results of the Theory of physical structures

-To give the final answer to the question of the relationship of the rank of a physical structure, the degree of the group symmetry, and the dimensionality of the sets (manifolds) where the structure is defined, as well as the question of the difference between binary and polyary (ternary, in particular) structures, it is necessary to proceed from a more general definition of a physical structure.
+of the sets (manifolds) where the structure is defined, as well as the question of the difference between binary and polyary (ternary, in particular) struct- \ ures, it is necessary to proceed from a more general definition of a physical structure.
 Then we shall be able to establish what are the relations among the principle characteristics of a structure that make it able to be endowed with a group symmetry, and what are those that render it unable to be so endowed.
 It is natural to suppose that only structures whose groups of motions are nontrivial may have real physical and mathematical meaning.
 For the sake of brevity of the further exposition, the definition of arbitrary physical structures will be given in the most general form, sufficient, however, for the exposition to be cogent.